 4.2.5

 Plan cooking so that vegetables are served immediately after these are cooked.
 Do not allow cooked vegetables to stand on a hot plate or fire for long time.
 Keeping vegetables hot after these have been cooked greatly reduces the amount of vitamins these contain.
 In fact losses occur even when stored at room temperature or in refrigerator.
 The loss of vitamins in most of the cooked vegetables is considerable.

-4.
+4. 2.6 Utilization of Nutrient Fortification Strategies 4.2.6.1 Consider including recommendations for nutrient fortification to compensate for inevitable vitamin losses during cooking and processing.

-4.3 Cooking of Rice
+4.3 Cooking of Rice , Pulses and Millets

 4.3.1

 Washing—As far as possible, washing of rice should be avoided.
 Washing removes thiamine, riboflavin and niacin.
 Alkaline water enhances the loss of vitamins.
+Unpolished rice may be washed to rid of impurities.

+Soaking pulses and millets helps in reducing anti nutrient factors, improves digestibility, removes trypsin inhibitors, proteolytic enzyme inhibitors, phytate and tannin content, as well as increases protein digestibility.
+Millets have a higher proportion of anti-nutritional factors compared to rice and pulses, hence, it is essential to properly cook them after soaking.

 4.3.2

 Parboiling—Parboiled rice contains 3 to 4 times as much vitamins as raw rice of the same variety milled and processed to the same degree.
 Hence its use is nutritionally advantageous.
-Less of vitamins are lost during washing of parboild rice.
+Fewer vitamins are lost during the washing of parboiled rice.

 4.3.3

 Draining of Cooked Rice—Approximately 25 percent of the vitamins of rice is diffused out with cooking water.
 The combined effect of processing, washing and cooking of the polished rice leads to a nearly complete loss of vitamins, while parboiled rice, still retains most of these vitamins even when the cooking water is discarded.